-Technical and organizational ability
+2 Technical and organizational ability

-Whether the contractor has sufficient experience in the particular type and magnitude of works and has a satisfactory performance reputation in such areas as available resources; design expertise; experience of partnering, supply-chain management in force with subcontractors and suppliers; policy on risk management, for example, terms of subcontracts, history of rejected claims, skill/qualifications profile of workforce (own and key subcontractors), quality management; health and safety record.
+Whether the contractor has sufficient experience in the particular type and magnitude of works and has a satisfactory performance reputation in such areas as: available resources; design expertise; experience of partnering; supply chain management in force with subcontractors and suppliers; policy on risk management, e.g. terms of subcontracts, history of rejected claims, skill/qualifications profile of workforce (own and key subcontractors), quality management; health and safety record.

-Considerable care and effort will be required to set appropriate selection criteria for individual projects in order to make sure that only suitable contactors are selected.
+Considerable care and effort will be required to set appropriate selection criteria for individual projects in order to make sure that only suitable contractors are selected.